systemed/tilemaker/docs/RUNNING.md

 ## Output messages

+Running tilemaker with the `--verbose` argument will output any issues encountered during tile creation.

-When running, you may see "couldn't find constituent way" messages.
+You may see "couldn't find constituent way" messages.
 This happens when the .pbf file contains a multipolygon relation, but not all the relation's members are present.
 Typically, this will happen when a multipolygon crosses the border of the extract - for example, a county boundary formed by a river with islands.
 In this case, the river will simply not be written to the tiles.

 You may also see geometry errors reported by Boost::Geometry.
 This typically reflects an error in the OSM source data (for example, a multipolygon with several inner rings but no outer ring).
+Often, if the geometry could not be written to the layer, the error will subsequently show in a failed attempt to add attributes afterwards.

 ## Github Action